 In such situations, the lock has no chance to lock the door back without pressing the door to the doorframe.

 In practice: if you unlock the door remotely with a pull spring feature, but there is nobody there to close it shut, the door would stay unblocked, with no chance to be automatically closed and locked.

 Make sure to be extra aware of that when using the remote features of a smart lock.
 You can disable the pull spring.

 The pull spring feature is enabled in your lock settings.
 It begins with a dedicated calibration step.

-After enabling, the settings allow for enabling and disabling pulling the spring in automatic unlocking operations and choosing the offset time after unlocking when the spring is pulled.
+After enabling, the settings allow for enabling and disabling pulling the spring in automatic unlocking operations.
+You can set up the offset time: how many seconds after unlocking the spring is pulled.